-Discover the industrial and rural heritage in Sweden, traditions and history, while enjoying nature.
+Discover the industrial and rural heritage in Sweden, traditions and history

 Set your own route and visit the most scenic industrial and rural heritage places in southern Sweden.
 Start in Småland, a region where an early industrialization has gone hand in hand with strong agriculture traditions.

-If you are starting your trip in Gothenburg and you like cars, trucks and motors, then it is worthwhile to visit to the Volvo museum on the Island of Hisingen.
+If you are starting your trip in Gothenburg and you like cars, trucks and motors, you should visit to the Volvo museum on the Island of Hisingen.
 The Torslanda district is host to one the principal Volvo Cars factories (Torslandaverken in Swedish).

 Close to Gothenburg, in the textile town of Borås, visit the Textile Museum in order to explore the textile and fashion industry in Sweden.